 The Alpaca Advisory Group are developing a national 'Model Code of Practice for the Welfare of Alpacas'.
 This will set minimum standards (recommended best practice) for the husbandry and welfare of alpacas.

 National standards for the transport of Alpaca's are set out in the Australian Standards for the welfare of animals - Land Transport.
-These Standards will be regulated under the Livestock Management Act later in 2011.
+These Standards are regulated under the Livestock Management Act 2010.

 For more information read the Australian Standards for the welfare of animals – Land Transport.